If you have an existing site — for example a shop, or a static site hosted elsewhere — Ghost can be run from a separate location e.g.

 6. Include the X-Forwarded-For header, populated with the remote IP of the original request.

 Without this, we aren't able to detect spam traffic patterns and your site risks being rate limited or incorrectly restricted.
+Ensure that only the client IP is passed through here rather than appending to the header that the client has sent, otherwise clients will be able to spoof their IP address.

 7. Pass through all requests with the correct methods and headers